From Bantu-speaking farmers and fishers to Arabic traders, Goan merchants and colonial Europeans, Mozambique has long been a crossroads of cultures.

 Another major development was the growing economic importance of the southern part of the country.
 As ties with South Africa strengthened, Lourenço Marques (now Maputo) took on increasing importance as a major port and export channel and in the late 19th century the Portuguese transferred the capital here from Mozambique Island.

 In the late 1920s António Salazar came to power in Portugal.
 He sealed off the colonies from non-Portuguese investment, abolished the remaining prazos and consolidated Portuguese control over Mozambique.
 Overall, conditions for Mozambicans worsened considerably.

 Discontent with the situation grew and a nationalist consciousness gradually developed.
 In June 1960, at Mueda in northern Mozambique, an official meeting was held by villagers protesting peacefully about taxes.
-Portuguese troops opened fire on the crowd, killing many demonstrators.
-Resentment at the ‘massacre of Mueda’ helped politicise the local Makonde people and became one of the sparks kindling the independence struggle.
+Portuguese troops opened fire on the crowd, killing many unarmed civilians.
+Resentment and anger over the massacre of Mueda helped politicise the local Makonde people and became one of the sparks kindling the independence struggle.
 External support came from several sources, including Julius Nyerere’s government in neighbouring Tanganyika (now Tanzania).
 In 1962, following a meeting of various political organisations working in exile for Mozambican independence, the Frente pela Libertação de Moçambique (Mozambique Liberation Front; Frelimo) was formed in Dar es Salaam (Tanzania), led by Eduardo Chivambo Mondlane.

 The Independence Struggle